 21. Go manual

 One photographer I know suggests taping over your camera’s AF button when you’re shooting macro.
-AF is amazing for most situations, but it can fall short when it comes to close-up work (in most instances the subject is seriously close to the lens and often in low light, which will cause AF to struggle).
+AF is amazing for most situations, but it can fall short when it comes to close-up work.
+The subject is usually extremely close to the lens, and often in low light, which will cause AF to struggle.
 What’s more, manual focus allows you to position the focus exactly where you want it, which is ideal when you’re shooting through foreground elements like grass.

 22. Stay away